 Is it any good?

-Aside from the big questions, HIS GIRL FRIDAY is a delightful, fast-paced movie.
+Aside from the big, murky questions that it brings up, this is a delightful, fast-paced movie.
 Unlike most romantic comedies today, neither Hildy nor Walter is a sentimental drip.
 They are equally matched.
 For every snarky comment Walter makes ("There's been a lamp burning in the window for you -- come, sit here," Walter says, gesturing at his lap), Hildy gives one better ("Oh, I jumped out that window long ago.").

 Hildy's a revelation, both for 1940, when the movie was released, and today when movie messages about women giving up their aspirations for romance persist (My Best Friend's Wedding, Sweet Home Alabama).
 Deep into the frenzy of writing her article, Bruce begs Hildy to come away with him.
 But she's determined: "You want me, Bruce?
 You've got to take me as I am."
 For that, you can almost forgive the choice Hildy has to make and the overflowing sexism of everyone around her.

-Families can talk about the choices Hildy had to make: Either be a "normal person" and have a family or be a "newspaperman" and have a career.
+Families can talk about the choices Hildy had to make in His Girl Friday: Either be a "normal person" and have a family or be a "newspaperman" and have a career.
 How has it changed today and how is it still similar?